How do I get involved?

 Courses for Graduate Students

 The Lane Center sponsors a variety of courses at the graduate level.
 Over the past two years, the Environmental Governance and Climate Resilience course has tackled real-world climate and governance issues.
-Check out the final projects from the Fall 2018 course on sea-level rise here and the Winter 2020 course on wildfire here.
+Check out the final projects from our courses.

 Thomas D. Dee II Fellowship